 Do birds produce seed rain in favorable habitats for germinating seedlings (under a nurse shrub canopy)?

-Hypotheses
+Hypotheses – same as above one clear H and preds etc

 Cacti size and flower, fruit, and seed production are positively related.
 Predictions:

 Larger cacti will produce more flowers, fruits, and seeds, as well as more massive fruits and seeds.